jiraiya777/Kisan-Vikas-App/README.md

 Kisan Vikas App

-An all-in-one app for daily assistance of farmers, which included functionalities like keeping their expenditure record (for daily and seasonal), relevant educational-farming related video section, a section for guidance to grow a particular crop and a weather forecast section.
+An all-in-one app for daily assistance of farmers, which has functionalities like keeping their expenditure record (for daily and seasonal), relevant educational-farming related video section, a section for guidance to grow a particular crop and a weather forecast section.